Linuxfabrik/monitoring-plugins/check-plugins/lynis/README.md

 The next audit no longer reports `MAIL-8818`.

-**Solution (fleet-wide):** pass `--lynis-skip-test`, which is injected into the pushed profile on every host and merged with each host's `custom.prf`:
+Fleet-wide, pass `--lynis-skip-test`, which is injected into the pushed profile on every host and merged with each host's `custom.prf`:

 ```bash
 ./lynis --network=192.0.2.0/24 --lynis-skip-test=MAIL-8818
 ```

-**Best practice:** silence recurring, host- or runtime-dependent noise centrally instead of changing host roles.
+As a best practice, silence recurring, host- or runtime-dependent noise centrally instead of changing host roles.
 Findings such as `ACCT-9622` / `ACCT-9626` (process accounting / `sysstat` not installed), `HRDN-7222` (a compiler is present), `FIRE-4513` (iptables has no rules), `LOGG-2190` (deleted files still in use), `BOOT-5264` and `AUTH-9282` / `AUTH-9284` (password aging) are often not worth a configuration change just to satisfy the audit.
 Rather than installing packages, rebuilding firewall rules or reworking roles only to lift the index, decide once which of these your organisation accepts and skip them fleet-wide with `--lynis-skip-test` (or a shared `custom.prf`).
 Keep `skip-test` for consciously accepted findings; fix the rest.

 ## Credits, License